mdn/content/files/en-us/web/accessibility/aria/roles/generic_role/index.md

 ## Examples

-This role is for use by user-agents and not by developers.
+This role is for use by user agents and not by developers.
 As such, no appropriate example exists.

 ## Specifications